mariadb-corporation/mdbci/docs/configuration_files.md

 ### boxes

 A box describes the image and necessary requirements for VM creation.
 They are described in json files.
 Each file can contain one or more box descriptions.
-Descriptions are usually grouped by provider and processor architecture.
+Descriptions are usually grouped by the provider and the processor architecture.

 #### File format:

 ```json
 {
   "debian_bullseye_gcp": {